This article will provide information for how to upload and view your auction logo and banner for your

-You have 2 different images that you can upload in your auction settings for your Event Home Page and auction presence in the app.
-These are:
+When you're creating an event in Handbid, there are two different images you can upload in your Auction Settings for your Event Home Page and Auction.

 Auction Logo: This is the SQUARE logo that you see in the app, in the auction list, and just below your event banner.
-This would be similar to your profile photo in Facebook or Twitter.
+This would be similar to your profile photo on Facebook or Twitter.

-Auction Banner: This banner is only visible on the web interface for Handbid: https://events.handbid.com.
+Auction Banner: This banner is only visible on the web interface for Handbid.
 The banner is much wider than tall and has a recommended dimension of 1140x280 (more on what that means later).
 If you have a Facebook profile, the Banner is similar to your "Cover Photo".

 To upload or update these images, go to your auction settings and select the Images tab.

-Notice we did not say "good" but "as good as possible".
-That is because a lousy image (low quality) won't look good no matter what you do to it.
+A low quality image won't look good no matter what you do to it.
 But to make sure you have optimized these images as best as possible, we ask you to follow these guidelines.

 This is nothing more than the ratio of height to width.
 If you are familiar with photos, you know what we mean here (e.g. a 4x6 vs. a 5x7).
 What is important is that this ratio can't change.
 If you have dealt with photography at all, you may know that a 4x6 can't easily become a 5x7 (some cropping will occur).
 Why?
 Because the aspect ratios are different.
 The same is for digital photos.
 If the system calls for a 1:1 aspect ratio (a square photo), uploading a 4x6 which is a 1:1.5 ratio won't work.
 The system will cut off some portion of your photo so that it is 1:1.
 That "cutting off" is called cropping.
 The system will literally take a pair of digital scissors and chop it.
 Why?
 Because the template needs a certain aspect ratio.